PredictiveScienceLab/py-mcmc/README.md

 -----
 I provide various demos demonstrating how the code can be used:
 + [demos/demo1.py](demos/demo1.py): Demonstrates how to train GPy model using MCMC.
++ [demos/demo2.py](demos/demo2.py): Demonstrates how a GP with a mean can be trained.
+  This model is equivalent to Bayesian linear regression.
++ [demos/demo3.py](demos/demo3.py): Demonstrates how a GP with a mean using automatic relevance determination for the basis functions can be used.
+This is equivalent to a Relevance Vector Machine model.

 Notes